What's My Age Again?: Legacy

 By the late 2000s, club promoters in the U.K. created nights based around lasting appreciation of the pop punk genre, including one named after "What's My Age Again?", described as a night celebrating "pop-punk, youthful abandon and teenage riot".
 British radio station BBC Radio 1 have a section on one of their shows named after the single and using it as the theme song.
 Greg James originated the game on his drivetime show, and has moved it to The BBC Radio 1 Breakfast Show.
 The game sees Greg pitted against an opponent, typically a fellow Radio 1 DJ/presenter or celebrity guest.
 In the game, three listeners phone in and talk to the competitors, who take it in turns to ask questions, then try to guess the listeners' age.

 On March 26, 2019, the song was lauded by Princeton professor of music Steven Mackey during an interview between Hoppus and Mackey given at Princeton University.
 Mackey praised the lyrics by saying, "it's very much this portrait of this kind of 23 year old...
 Peter Pan complex", noting his enjoyment of the structure of the song, as well as its tone.
 Mackey stated, "after the second chorus there's this instrumental break.
 And there's a lot of instrumental breaks in blink, which I really like.
 This one in particular, it goes to a minor key.
 All of a sudden, it's kind of melancholy.
 And when they come out of that instrumental break, and I hear the rest of the words, it's sort of like...
 I feel like, wow, was that a moment of reflection?
 And then it's like, 'Ah, fuck it.
 Whatever.'
 It has that feeling.
 It sort of deepens it for me."

+In 2023, the song was used in the trailer for the reboot of Clone High.

+In 2024, the song was later included in Fortnite in Fortnite Festival as a jam track.